At a Glance

 (301) 842-2155

-Fort Frederick State Park, with 585 acres, is also known among birders as Big Pool on account of one of its prominent features.
-The park includes open mowed areas, the Potomac River, a portion of the C&O Canal, a small beaver pond, and Big Pool itself, a natural depression that was filled with water when the C&O Canal was created.
-Fort Frederick offers many different types of bird habitat and is the #1 eBird hotspot in Washington County in terms of number of species reported.
+Fort Frederick is the #1 eBird hotspot in Washington County in terms of number of species reported.
+The park’s diverse habitats includes open mowed areas, the wooded shoreline of the Potomac River, deciduous forest and a couple of coniferous plantations, a small beaver pond, and Big Pool itself, a natural depression that was filled with water when the C&O Canal was created.

 Birdlife: